Sylvia Fein

-Sylvia Fein (born November 20, 1919) is an American surrealist painter and author.
-Inspired by the quattrocento, Fein paints in egg tempera, which she makes herself.
+Sylvia Fein (November 20, 1919 – April 1, 2024) was an American surrealist painter and author.
+Inspired by the quattrocento, Fein painted in egg tempera, which she made herself.
 She studied painting at the University of Wisconsin–Madison, where she became part of a group of magical realist painters, including Gertrude Abercrombie, Marshall Glasier, John Wilde, Dudley Huppler, and Karl Priebe.
 A newspaper described her as "Wisconsin’s Foremost Woman Painter."
 Beginning in the 1940s, Fein lived for a time in Mexico, then in the San Francisco Bay Area of California, eventually settling in the town of Martinez.
 Her 100th birthday was marked with an exhibition at her alma mater, The University of California at Berkeley.

 Early life and education

 Fein was born on November 20, 1919, in Milwaukee, Wisconsin, and was the second of three children.
 Her parents were Alfred Fein, an attorney, and Elizabeth Fein, a pianist.
 During her youth, Fein described herself as being a quiet child, and stated in an interview that while in school, "I was always considered dumb.
 Artistic ability when I was growing up was not a great thing anybody was looking for.
 They were looking for scholastic ability ... and I didn't talk a lot, but that was not recognized, it was just put down that you weren't too smart academically."
 After graduating from high school, Fein hoped to attend college, but the family could not afford to send her to college.
 As a result, Fein spent a year working to raise the money needed to attend college.
 It was during this time that she was introduced to William "Bill" Scheuber (1918–2013), her future husband.
 Soon after, Fein enrolled at the University of Wisconsin-Madison, where Scheuber was also enrolled.

 Though initially wanting to enroll in the Art program, Fein would later recall her sister saying to her, "Yes, but you'd never get a job when you got out of college, so you should enter the home ec[onomics] school and at least then you could become a teacher."
 The following year, however, Fein changed majors and began to study painting.
 While completing her program, she was introduced to John Wilde, Gertrude Abercrombie, Marshall Glasier, Dudley Huppler, and Karl Priebe, all of whom would later be referred to as the "surrealists of the Midwest."
 On May 30, 1942, Fein and Scheuber were married, shortly before Scheuber joined the United States military and left to fight in World War II.